Medical Malpractice Attorneys in New Brunswick, NJ

-Aggressive, Experienced Lawyer Represents Medical Malpractice Victims in New Jersey & New York
+Aggressive, Experienced Lawyers Represents Medical Malpractice Victims in Middlesex County, Essex County & Union County, NJ

 Whether your injury was caused by an understaffed emergency room, a poorly trained doctor or an overworked nurse, you may be looking at a lengthy recovery process and significant medical bills that go well beyond what you expected to pay when you arrived at the medical facility.

-Mr. Calcagno has also successfully represented victims of medical malpractice and hospital negligence in New York’s five boroughs.
-He has collected millions of dollars on behalf of NJ & NY clients facing medical malpractice injuries and he will fight for you, as well.
+The Firm has also successfully represented victims of medical malpractice and hospital negligence in New York’s five boroughs.
+They have collected millions of dollars on behalf of NJ & NY clients dealing with medical malpractice injuries and they will fight for you, as well.

-Most Common Types of Medical Malpractice in Union and Middlesex Counties
+Most Common Types of Medical Malpractice in Union County and Middlesex County, NJ

 Depending on the nature of the hospital error or mistake, medical malpractice can result in catastrophic injuries or even death.
 Some of the most common types of medical malpractice in New Jersey and New York include: